pushpenderkadian/news-to-website-and-social-posts/readme.md

    ```
    This will:
    - Start the FastAPI server.
-   - Start a background task for fetching feeds.
+   - Start a background task for fetching feeds.(fetch for new feeds every hour)
    - Provide an Ngrok URL for public access.

 6. **Access the Application:**
    Use the Ngrok public URL printed in the console to access the web interface.

 ---

+## Currently this program is configured to fetch only 1 latest post and check in the Database if it is present or not.
+If you want to configure it for more or all just change the count at "line no 20" in file "config/settings.py".
+More posts at a time may lead to burn higher money as it will make more calls

 ## File Structure